mateomoglia/mateomoglia/README.md

 Hello, I'm Matéo Moglia.
-I am a first year PhD student in spatial econ at CREST/Institut Polytechnique de Paris, I'm broadly interested in urban economics, local fiscal policies and local political economy.
+I am a PhD student in spatial econ at CREST/Institut Polytechnique de Paris, I'm broadly interested in urban economics, local fiscal policies and local political economy.

-This GitHub aims to gather any relevant code I'm likely to use through my research.
+This GitHub aims to gather any relevant code I'm likely to use through my research + share stuff about the classes I teach.

 Languages: